mathewpareles/LLM-Research/LLM Interpretability/README.md

 ## Results

-Here are plots of our results.
-Performance scales linearly with the length of the hint.
+We found that performance scales linearly with the length of the hint.
+Here are our results.

 <p align="center">
 <img src="images/1.png" alt="12 hints 1" width="300"/>